Double Configuration Interaction Singles: Scalable and size-intensive approach for orbital relaxation in excited states and bond-dissociation: Results

 \subsection{Charge transfer excitations}

-For charge transfer excitations, the orbital derivative $^{\rm o}{\bf g}$ is large, indicating that a significant orbital relaxation effect is needed to lower the energies and mitigate the HF orbital bias.
+For charge transfer excitations, the orbital derivative $^{\rm o}{\bf g}$ is typically large, indicating that a significant orbital relaxation effect is needed to lower the energies and mitigate the HF orbital bias.
 Since DCIS incorporates this relaxation in CIS, it is expected to improve excitation energies, particularly compared to OOCIS, because the latter approximates the CIS Hessian by that of HF.\cite{Liu2012}

-To demonstrate this, we computed the CT excitation energies for 30 states across 17 organic compounds (19 structures), using the data set from Loos et al..\cite{Loos2021} These results were compared with the theoretical best estimates based on coupled cluster methods with cc-pVTZ.\cite{Loos2021} Fig.\ref{fig:CT} summarizes the errors in excitation energies for these CT states, ordered in ascending order of the CIS gradient $|^{\rm o}{\bf g}|$ (red line).
+To demonstrate this, we computed the charge transfer excitation energies for 30 states across 17 organic compounds (19 structures), using the data set from Loos et al..\cite{Loos2021} These results were compared with the theoretical best estimates based on coupled cluster methods with cc-pVTZ.\cite{Loos2021} Fig.\ref{fig:CT} summarizes the errors in excitation energies for these charge transfer states, ordered in ascending order of the CIS gradient $|^{\rm o}{\bf g}|$ (red line).
 As expected, the CIS error generally increases with the magnitude of $|^{\rm o}{\bf g}|$, while DCIS significantly improves the excitation energies.
 Note that there are two reference ground state options for the DCIS results.
 If the HF state is used as the ground state, as in OOCIS, then the results directly reflect the relaxation of the excited state.
-Alternatively, one can use the DCIS lowest eigenstate, which preserves orthogonality.
+Alternatively, one can use the DCIS lowest eigenstate, which preserves orthogonality and facilitates straightforward evaluations of inter-state couplings such as transition dipole moments.
 While the former choice (DCIS/HF) usually outperforms the latter (DCIS/DCIS), the states inevitably become nonorthogonal.

 OOCIS also improves excitation energies, but to a lesser extent than DCIS, particularly for systems with considerable $|^{\rm o}{\bf g}|$, such as {\bf 9} ($\beta$-dipeptide), {\bf 18} (twisted-dimethylaminobenzonitrile), and {\bf 19} (twisted N-phenylpyrrole).
 This may be partly attributed to OOCIS being a one-shot perturbative correction.
 More importantly, we believe that the use of the HF orbital Hessian in place of that of CIS may not be adequate.
 After all, the HF orbitals themselves are not reliable for these states; then, why should the HF Hessian be?